givingjar/blog.givingjar.org/_posts/2016-03-23-progress-report-8.md

 ## Thanks {#thanks}

-[LEAP][11] put on an amazing and affordable Branding and Marketing Bootcamp.
+[LEAP][11] organized an amazing and affordable Branding and Marketing Bootcamp.

 Thank you to all of the new friends on social media: